 Of course turmeric is beautiful.
 It’s part of what gives the tea its exotic visual appeal.
 I like the flavor, too.
 However, notice that I do not add a lot.
 Just a little.
-And then a little in lots of my cooking may be beneficial.
+And then a little in lots of cooking additionally is how to derive the benefit.

 If you leave the turmeric out, a beautiful alternative to use is saffron threads.
 They’re even more exotic, being the filaments from the crocus flower, native to the Middle East.
 I love using these delicate strands.
 Saffron is indeed medicinal and creates a similarly colored steamer.
 Saffron improves circulation and balances hormones.
 This alternative is given below in the recipe.